People of the Preserve

 “I love the science and magic of the Preserve.
 The preservation of the grounds and nursery plants is so deliberate, so empirical.
 Yet, the appearance of skunk cabbage out of the snow every winter, and of peepers in the spring, seems otherworldly.
 The connections the Preserve inspires between people and plants are a mix of that science and magic.”

-SANTINO LAURICELLA, Education Coordinator
+SANTINO LAURICELLA, Education Manager

 Santino joined the Preserve's staff in October 2019 after serving most recently as the head of the Education Department for the Ned Smith Center for Nature and Art, a non-profit dedicated to the life’s work of one of Pennsylvania's unsung environmental heroes.
 Santino served as the lead for the Center's educational programming, helping visitors to leave more inspired by our natural world.
 Originally from central New York, he received his B.S. in Wildlife Management from SUNY - College of Environmental Science and Forestry.
 An avid lover of the outdoors since his childhood spent just outside the Adirondack Park, he relishes all opportunities to share his passion for nature and science with others.